Furnace Efficiency Ratings and What They Mean

-There are several factors to contemplate when you purchase a new furnace:
+There are a lot of things to contemplate when you buy a new replacement furnace:

 - What type of budget do you have for a new furnace?